Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

 Females are usually larger than males and are characterized by rounded fins.
 Males have a brighter color and an elongated tail.

-Under natural conditions, fish reach a length of 12 cm.
-Instances living in artificial reservoirs grow only up to 7-8 cm, but under the most favorable terms, they can be more substantial.
+Under natural conditions, Swordtails can reach a length of 12 cm but when kept in an aquarium they grow only up to 7-8 cm, but under the most favorable terms, they can be more substantial.
 On average, swordtail fish live 4-5 years.

 These fish have another feature.
 If the flock is significantly dominated by females, then they can change their gender to male.